ADVENTURE "It was wonderful to find myself immersed into the deep forests in Yanbaru and be soothed by the calming sounds of the creeks and rivers."

 YANBARU Birdwatching Tour

 Ichiro Kikuta moved to Ada in 2006 after becoming fascinated by the nature around the Ada Village in Kunigami.
-“Yanbaru Kafu” works that express Yanbaru's nature in monochrome sumi-e drawings on handmade Japanese paper.
+His "Yanbaru Kafu" works feature Yanbaru's nature in monochrome sumi-e drawings on handmade Japanese paper.
 His subjects feature a deep green forest, the bright red beaks and feet of Yanbaru Kuina and expressions of nature.
 Reservations for guided wild bird and nature tours can be made at Kikuta’s website.

 Ada Garden Hotel Okinawa